KiltedCode/khandaria-campaign/sessions/2020/2020-08-06-into-the-den.md

 he can cast it for 10 hours for a casting
 can tell he's seeing dollar signs

-`Belsarin` tests on some scrap iron and steel
+`Belsaran` tests on some scrap iron and steel
 eats right through both

 `Faleor` starts making some whiskey